 1.AUDIO TECHNICA ATH-M50X

-The title of the best studio headphones could easily go to Audio Technica ATH-M50X.
-I personally use it in my studio and if i had to choose again i would pick this one.
+The title of the best studio headphones could quickly go to Audio Technica ATH-M50X.
+I use it in my studio, and if I had to choose again, I would pick this one.
 With a very affordable price tag and features that overcomes headphones with double the price, is an excellent option for every music producer.

-This pair of headphones is comfortable and stable on your head, in addition the ear-cups are rotable for extra convenient storage.
-The cable is detachable and the headphone overall is light, making it a good option for those who travel and ask for portable studio headphones.
+This pair of headphones are comfortable and stable on your head with 90° swiveling rotatable ear-cups for one-ear monitoring and extra convenient to storage.
+The cable is detachable, and the headphone overall is light, making it a good option for those who travel and ask for portable studio headphones.
 The headband feels a little hard after long hour studio sessions.
-But at the same time the built quality is tough.
+But at the same time, the built quality is sturdy.

 ATH-M50X has superb sound quality and frequency range.
-In total offers a good flat response but with a small boost on low frequencies that gives deep and punchy bass.
-As a closed-back type of headphones, offers very good isolation from ambient sounds with little sound leakage.
+In total offers an excellent flat response but with a small boost on low frequencies that gives deep and punchy bass.
+As a closed-back type of headphones provides superior isolation from ambient sounds with little sound leakage.
 The 98 dB sensitivity and maximum input power of 1600mW, may not sound enough for live performances, but for studio monitoring is ideal.

-conclusion: Audio Technica ATH-M50X continuously add amazing reviews from amateur and professional musicians.
+Conclusion: Audio Technica ATH-M50X continuously add amazing reviews from amateur and professional musicians.
 The reason for that is that it constitutes a complete pair of headphones with high quality built, reliability and desirable sound.
-Another reason of it’s success is it’s very affordable price.
+Plus, the very affordable price tag.
 With a few extra bucks you can also get a Slappa full sized hardbody pro headphone case.
 ATH-M50X comes in 5 different colors to pick between Black, Gun Metal, White, Red, and Blue.
 However, Black is the standard color of this pair, as the rest will cost you a few extra bucks.

 Musicians who use it: Paul McCartney, Hardwell, Kygo, and many more professional music producers and artists.

 2.BEYERDYNAMIC DT-770 PRO

-Beyerdynamic is well known for it’s top quality studio monitor headphones.
-Therefore we couldn’t miss one of it’s models in our list of the best studio headphones.
-Beyerdynamic DT-770 PRO could also be our first pick as one of the most discussed headphone for music studios.
+Beyerdynamic is well known for its top quality studio monitor headphones.
+Therefore we couldn’t miss one of its models in our list of the best studio headphones.
+Beyerdynamic DT-770 PRO could also be our first pick as one of the most discussed headphones for music studios.

-The sound quality is similar to ATH-M50X with flat frequency response, deep and punchy bass but also a bit emphasis on mid and highs.
-DT-770 PRO is closed-back type which offer superb isolation and you will also see it used by big variety of professions with common loud background noise.
+The sound quality is similar to ATH-M50X with flat frequency response, thick and punchy bass but also a bit emphasis on mid and highs.
+DT-770 PRO is a closed-back type which offers superb isolation, and you will also see it used by a wide variety of professions with common loud background noise.

-conclusion: As i have mentioned, i try to give the best possible advice considering all ratios.
-Therefore the bulky size and the possible damaged ear-pads caused this model the first place.
-The rest of the features are not lacking in anything, with powerful and full sound, flexibility and on a very good price range.
+Conclusion: As I have mentioned, I try to give the best possible advice considering all ratios.
+Therefore the large size and the possible damaged ear-pads caused this model the first place.
+The rest of the features do not lack in anything, with powerful and full sound, flexibility and on an excellent price range.
 BEYERDYNAMIC DT-770 PRO 80OHM is also available with full-sized PRO case for easy transportation with just a few extra bucks.